sony/nnabla/doc/python/tutorial/python_api.rst

 all the variable ``data`` and ``grad`` living until the ``NdArray`` objects are not referenced (i.e. the graph is deleted).
-The ``clear_*`` options in ``.forward()`` and ``.backward()`` enables to save memory consumptions due to that by clearing (erasing) memory of ``data`` and ``grad`` when it is not referenced by any subsequent computation.
+The ``clear_*`` options in ``.forward()`` and ``.backward()`` enables to save memory consumption due to that by clearing (erasing) memory of ``data`` and ``grad`` when it is not referenced by any subsequent computation.
 (More precisely speaking, it doesn't free memory actually.
 We use our memory pool engine by default to avoid memory alloc/free overhead).
-The unreferenced buffers can be re-used in subequent computation.
+The unreferenced buffers can be re-used in subsequent computation.
 See the document of ``Variable`` for more details.
 Note that the following ``loss.forward(clear_buffer=True)`` clears ``data`` of any intermediate variables.
 If you are interested in intermediate variables for some